alexmalins/github-actions-cicd-example/README.md

-# Using GitHub Actions for Python automated testing & code coverage
+# Example repo: using GitHub Actions for automated testing & code coverage

-This is a minimal Python repo demonstrating the use of GitHub Actions for automated testing & code coverage.
+This is a minimal Python repo demonstrating the use of GitHub Actions for automated testing & generating code coverage reports.

 Testing is with `unittest` from Python's standard library.